TMillionDev/ControlSim/README.md

-# PyPID
+# ControlSIM
-Simulate and Visualize control equations with a 3d render and graphing
+Simulate and Visualize control equations with a 3d render and graphs

 By Thanveer Muthukumar